luisrowley/domain-finder/README.md

   ## See it in action

-  This is a very primitive version of the script that runs the main domain search engine at [Mixflare.net](http://www.mixflare.net).
+  This is a very primitive version of the script that runs the main domain search engine at [Mixflare.net](http://www.mixflare.net), a domain name and hosting comparison website.
+Feel free to check it out anytime you like!